POWER OF PAGES

 Teaching a Reader

-1. D.E.A.R.
+• D.E.A.R.
 (Drop Everything And Read).
-Stop everything for 10 minutes of uninterrupted class reading for everyone ... even the principal.
-This can expand to a school-wide activity.
-Set yearly goals and record your reading minutes.
+Stop instruction for 10 minutes of uninterrupted reading for everyone ... even the principal.
+This can expand to a school-wide activity for all students and teachers.
+Set yearly goals and record reading minutes.

-3. Start a wall of books.
-Have students print their name and the title of each book they read on something artistic and display the "reading proof" creatively.
+• Start a wall of books.
+Have students print their name and the title of each book they read on something artistic and display the "proof" of reading creatively.
 Example: design a paper bookshelf on the wall.
 Add rectangles (book spines) with titles.

-6. Have a library scavenger hunt.
+• Have a library scavenger hunt.
 Give young readers a fun way to get to know their local or school library.
 Develop a scavenger hunt list specific to your library.
 When a student completes a hunt, give them a small reward such as a bookmark.
-This not only connects "fun" with "reading" but also educates a child about where to find their favorite books on the shelf.
+This connects "fun" with "reading" and also educates a child about where to find their favorite books on the shelf.

 Powered by Create your own unique website with customizable templates.